MatthiasDeToffoli/BodybuildingPrograms/README.md

 pMyParameter
 *More legible*
 ##### Enums
-Write the name of the Enum  with upper camel case, all values will be wrote with majuscules and if it contain many words every words are seperate by an underscore.
+Write the name of the Enum with upper camel case, all values will be wrote with majuscules and if it contain many words every words are separated by an underscore.
 ```java
 enum MyEnum
 {